 As one maker friend put it: People were saying for months that a shift was going to happen with Etsy Wholesale.
 And, well…

-As you’re probably well aware by now, Etsy Wholesale is closing its doors.
-June 28th is the last day for new orders and July 31st is the last day of the platform.
+As you’re probably well aware by now, Etsy Wholesale is closed its doors: July 31, 2018 was the last day of the platform.
 While few people are surprised -- since Etsy Wholesale had been quietly withdrawing for months -- many makers are understandably frustrated, freaked out, or just… tired.

-So I wanted to put together tips and tools for moving forward and continuing to grow your handmade wholesale business, once Etsy Wholesale closes.
+So I wanted to put together tips and tools for moving forward and continuing to grow your handmade wholesale business, now that Etsy Wholesale is closed.